Enhance your customer experience

 Build a social media presence

-Today, 81% of small businesses are using social media to market their companies.2 Social networks provide great customer service opportunities for small businesses at a low cost.
+Today, 77% of small businesses are using social media to promote and grow their companies.2 Social networks provide great customer service opportunities for small businesses at a low cost.
 They let small business owners engage with customers, resolve issues and answer questions directly through an online platform.

 Carroll says social media has put customer service into the spotlight.
 "There is a big advantage in social media for small businesses, but they have to stay on top of it.
 Someone could be at your business with a cell phone, and if they're not happy or waiting in line, what do they do?
 They tweet it.
 It's just that easy."